patrik-drean/Katas_Library/README.md

 # Katas Library
-Listed below are varying katas to practice.
+This readme contain varying katas to practice.
 Listed below each set of instructions is my own initial solution to the probelm.

 <h2>Unique Order</h2>
 <h3>Instructions</h3>